wheelodex/wheelodex/api.md

                 # metadata.json ???

+                # list of all files in wheel

                 # list of all module names?
-                # list of all files outside dist-info / parsed RECORD ?

-                scanned: <timestamp>  # date added to this database

                 # Various statistics for determining what to support etc.:
-                # - list of files in dist-info
                 # - whether metadata.json/pydist.json is present
                 # - JSON `metadata_version`?
                 # - whether signed